gwappa/amorphys/docs/source/core/referrable.rst

             "uri": "doi:10.1101/000000"
         }

+    The following properties are required:

+    .. py:attribute:: name

+        equivalent to :py:attr:`Referrable.name`, and is
-    - :py:attr:`name` is used to represent the human-readable citation
+        used to represent the human-readable citation.

+    .. py:attribute:: uri

+        equivalent to :py:attr:`Referrable.uri`.
-    - :py:attr:`uri` represents the URI of the article, and may start either with ``https://`` or with ``doi:``, depending on the type of the article.
+        It represents the URI of the article, and may start either with ``https://`` or with ``doi:``, depending on the type of the article.

-    In addition to the properties defined in :py:class:`Referrable`, ``Citation`` has one required property.

     .. py:attribute:: reference-type